wellyshen/react-cool-starter/README.md

 Strongly recommend to write Redux actions and reducers via the [createSlice](https://redux-toolkit.js.org/api/createSlice) API of Redux Toolkit (start from the [tutorial](https://redux-toolkit.js.org/tutorials/basic-tutorial) if you are new).
 The starter using [axios](https://github.com/axios/axios) as the data fetcher, it's quite simple and easy to use.
 If the action is asynchronous then it will return a Promise (or a Promise.all) in the inner function.

-Register the action(s) in `./src/routes.tsx`, which have to be called from server-side:
+Register the action(s) in the `./src/routes/index.ts`, which have to be called from server-side:

 ```js
 export default [